 Answers may vary.
 Explain to students that it is harder to breathe with diseased lungs, making it tough to walk, climb, exercise, and get around.
 It is important to have a healthy heart because it pumps blood throughout the body that carries oxygen we need to live.
 Your students need the facts about the health consequences of using tobacco to make smart decisions on saying “no” to tobacco.
 Seeing a picture of a diseased lung or gums might make them think twice before using tobacco.
 Other students might say “no” to tobacco because of the cosmetic or social reasons, which the CDC indicates successful prevention programs address in addition to the physiological consequences.4 Explain to your students that in addition to the health issues presented, using tobacco can also result in stained teeth, foul-smelling hair and clothes, and ostracism from non-smoking peers.4

-As a follow-up exercise, ask students to complete the “Choices and Consequences” digital activity in the “Materials” section.
+As a follow-up exercise, ask students to complete the “Choices and Consequences” digital activity below.
 You may wish to present it on an interactive whiteboard and have students take turns making choices.
 Alternately, you may share the link and ask students to complete it individually.
 During or after the activity, ask students to talk about their choices and the possible consequences.
 Next, use role-playing methods in class to help students think of healthy ways to respond when faced with making decisions about these behaviors.
 Remind students that the way a person reacts to a given situation will vary based on the individual.
 Use the supplemental “Summer Boredom” video to complement this section.